Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Introduction

-For a given initial distribution $\rho \in \mathcal{P}(S)$, the optimal value function is defined as and we refer to $\pi^* \in \mathcal{P}(A|S)$ as the optimal policy if $V^*_{\tau}(\rho) = V^{\pi^*}_{\tau}(\rho)$.
-Due to \cite[Theorem B.1, Lemma B.2]{david_fisher} we have the following dynamical programming principle for entropy regularised MDPs. \begin{theorem}[Dynamical Programming Principle] Let $\tau > 0$.
-The optimal value function $V^{*}_{\tau}$ is the unique bounded solution of the following Bellman equation:
+and we refer to $\pi^* \in \mathcal{P}(A|S)$ as the optimal policy if $V^*_{\tau}(\rho) = V^{\pi^*}_{\tau}(\rho)$.
+The Bellman Principle for entropy regularised MDPs, see Theorem~\ref{thm:dynamics_programming}, suggests that without loss of generality, it is sufficient to consider policies from the class given by Definition~\ref{def:admissible_policies} below.